Using the installer

 It's a text-based installer, so you need to execute it from the console as root if you are on Linux or as Administrator if you are on Windows.
 This is because it needs to install package dependencies and configure OpenKM as a service:

 And this is the output:

-Values in brackets are the default one.
+Values in brackets are the default ones.
 If you hit Enter, this is the chosen value.
-If you want a different one, just write the string.
-At the end, the installed will show the entered information and you would be able to verify it and proceed or enter again these values.
+If you want a different one, write the string.
+In the end, the installed will show the entered information, and you can verify it and proceed or enter these values again.

 Once the info is validated, the installation process will start.
-This process may take several minutes depending on your Internet connection and server performance.
-In case of Linux based systems, it will install all required dependencies like ImageMagick and LibreOffice.
+Depending on your Internet connection and server performance, this process may take several minutes.
+In the case of Linux-based systems, it will install all required dependencies like ImageMagick and LibreOffice.

 $ java -Dhttp.proxyHost=192.168.0.1 -Dhttp.proxyPort=3128 -jar OKMInstaller.jar